 WHERE TO STAY IN KYOTO

-There are thousands of accommodations in Kyoto, so I have narrowed it down to a few of the best places to stay to suit the needs of luxury travelers, budget backpackers and everyone in between.
-See the list of accommodations in Kyoto that I personally recommend:
+There are thousands of accommodations to stay on a Kyoto 1 day trip, so I have narrowed it down to a few of the best places to stay to suit the needs of luxury travelers, budget backpackers, and everyone in between.

 LUXURY: HOTEL GRANVIA KYOTO